State of M&A Data Rooms — Q1 2026 Read the report →

 Mistake 5: Upload-first, classify-later

-Run this before inviting external users.
+Run this before inviting any external user to your data room.

 1. Create test users for each external role.